 The brain of lampreys is compartmentalized into diencephalon, mesencephalon, telencephalon, cerebellum, and medulla.

 About 38 extant species of lampreys are divided into 3 families and 10 genera.
-Currently, there are 7 extinct lamprey species.
+As of 2023, there are around 7 extinct lamprey species.

 The oldest lamprey, Priscomyzon, dates back to around 360 million years ago (Late Devonian Period, South Africa).
 Other old stem-group lamprey fossils include Pipiscius, Mayomyzon, and Hardistiella, which were unearthed from Carboniferous fossils of North America.
 These old lampreys were smaller than modern ones and lacked the specialized toothed discs.